hanruihua/ir-sim/README_dev.md

 - [ ] shape tuple -- vertex   refer to ros marker
 - [ ] Reformulate the behavior library
 - [ ] Add comments for the functions
+- [ ] rewrite some lib functions by using c++ to improve the efficiency